 This changed in 2011 when Sam spoke to me about NOUSPR.
 Since then I have learned to accept the person I am.
-The thoughts that tormented me so much have gone and I feel part of something, not isolated and alone.
+The thoughts that had previously tormented me so much have since gone and I feel part of something, not isolated and alone.
 I am still physically very weak and cannot walk far, but I have learned that people with mental illness are discriminated against and we must work together as a group to change this.

 Sam has been to talk to us many times and things have changed here.
 Our neighbors now know we are responsible adults who can earn money and work hard.
 The local leaders have seen this and support us.